What is Cisco vPC? A Complete Guide to Configuration & Benefits

 Cisco vPC Requirements

-1. vPC is a foundational feature supported on all modern Cisco Nexus switch platforms and has been available for over a decade.
-It is included in the base NX-OS software license.
+1. vPC is a foundational feature supported on modern Cisco Nexus switch platforms and is included in base NX-OS.

 How to Configure Cisco vPC